Pints, Pounds, & Pâté

 Toledo Cathedral.
 10 Things to Know about Madrid.

-Toledo Cathedral
+Toledo Cathedral (JSB)

 Royal Palace, Madrid.
 10 Things to Know about Madrid.

-Entrance to the Royal Palace, Madrid
+Entrance to the Royal Palace, Madrid (JSB)

-Spain's Royal Palace is in Madrid - and frankly the Palace alone is reason enough to visit Spain's capital!
+Spain's Royal Palace is in Madrid - and, frankly, the Palace alone is reason enough to visit Spain's capital!

 No longer the actual residence of the Spanish Royal Family, Europe's largest functioning Royal Palace's 3,418 rooms are now used for official engagements and tours for people like me!
 Unfortunately, you can't see all those rooms (would you want to?
 Probably a bit much), but the tour is spectacular.
 It's hugely reminiscent of London's Buckingham Palace - you won't be disappointed!

-Madrid Travel Tips: Come prepared for lovely weather
+Come prepared for incredible weather

-Even in winter, It's plenty warm to just wear a light winter jacket and certainly comfortable to walk around, hitting all the tourist highlights!
+No matter the season, you really can't beat Madrid's mild weather.
+Even in winter, it's plenty warm to just wear a light winter jacket and certainly comfortable to walk around, hitting all the tourist highlights!
 For more on what to wear in Spain in winter, check out the full post!
 Of course, things get toasty in the summer months, with highs in the upper 80s and almost no rain - so don't forget the sunscreen!

 10 Things to Know about Madrid.

-Scenic Madrid on a December day
+Scenic Madrid on a December day (JSB)

-Madrid Travel Tips: There's plenty of green space!
+There's plenty of green space

 And thankfully, that lovely weather gives you ample time to stroll in Madrid's romantic Retiro Park, home to more than 15,000 trees.
 If you happen to be in town on New Year's Day, as we were, be sure to stop by in the late morning, as you'll definitely find most of the city out for a stroll, waiting for the shops and restaurants to wake up after a late night!